IcarusWebservices/Icarus-Styleguide/php/README.md

     echo( "This is using a keyword function" );
     include( "my-application" );
     ```
+- However, this does not count for namespaces and functions related to them. `namespace` and `use` should still use "keyword functions".
 - If you are creating a `<?php ?>` tag only to echo something you should use the `<?= ?>` tag.
 End the string or variable name with a `;`.
     > This reduces the amount of code needed drastically.